Home » Water Softening » Water Softener Guides » Potassium Chloride Water Softener Salt Benefits (vs Sodium Salt)

 Potassium Chloride Benefits in Drinking Water

-Potassium chloride is a metal compound composed of potassium and chloride.
-It is usually in the form of cube crystals and can be purchased at most drug stores and big outlet supply stores.
-It’s generally available as both powder and tablets.
+Potassium chloride is an ionic compound composed of potassium and chloride.
+It can be purchased at most drug stores and big outlet supply stores.
+It’s generally available in granular, powdered, or tablet form.

 As we mentioned above, potassium chloride salt will enrich your drinking water with potassium, while salt-based softeners will do the same with sodium.

-High sodium intake isn’t considered safe and can lead to health complications.
-However, it’s worth noting that water softeners don’t increase sodium levels to such dangerous levels, unless you have very hard water and have to use large volume of salts.
+While high sodium intake can lead to health complications, it’s worth noting that water softeners don’t increase your sodium consumption to such dangerous levels unless you have very hard water and have to use a large volume of salt.

-The best way to understand if your sodium softener salt poses a danger to your health is to send your water for testing.
-If you’re on a low sodium diet, sodium levels in the water shouldn’t be over 20 milligrams per liter (mg/L).
+The best way to determine the levels of sodium in your drinking water is to send your water for testing.
+If you’re on a low-sodium diet, the sodium levels in the water shouldn’t be over 20 milligrams per liter (mg/L).

-If you want to switch to potassium salts to avoid excessive sodium consumption, you should be aware that too much potassium can also have negative side effects, especially for people with pre-existing conditions.
+If you want to switch to potassium salts to avoid excessive sodium consumption, you should be aware that too much potassium can also have negative side effects, especially for people with pre-existing conditions such as impaired kidney function.

 Is Potassium Chloride Good for Plants?